Hip dysplasia – PAO or short stem prosthesis?

 Post-treatment duration

-- PAO: Extended rehabilitation with partial weight-bearing.
+- PAO: Longer rehabilitation with partial weight-bearing.

-- Short stem prosthesis: Early full weight-bearing possible.
+- Short-stem prosthesis: Early full weight-bearing possible.

 Pre-existing osteoarthritis